Sets

 Item sets also allow you to group input fields, but as opposed to field sets, item sets group values both visually and on a structural level.
 Item sets can be arbitrarily nested.

 The item set documentation does a standout job of explaining exactly how they work, so check that out for an overview.
-The item set schema documentation contains all the information you’d need on how to create an item set schema.

-Task: adding an item set to Artist
+Adding an item set to Artist

 Let’s add an item set to the Artist